CD3/libInterpolate/README.md

 ## Code Example

-The class can be constructed using a filename as follows:
+The class can read data from a file name:

 	#include "splineInterp/interpLib.h"